betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFLmodellingPython.md

 We will merge these features back to our features df later, when the features data frame is on a single row as well.

 ### Creating an Elo Feature
 Another feature which we could create is an Elo feature.
-If you don't know what Elo is, go ahead and read our article on it [here](https://www.betfair.com.au/hub/better-betting/betting-strategies/tennis/tennis-elo-modelling/).
-We have also written a guide on using elo to model the 2018 FIFA World Cup [here](https://www.betfair.com.au/hub/how-to-use-elo-to-model-the-world-cup/).
+If you don't know what Elo is, go ahead and read an article on it [here](https://en.wikipedia.org/wiki/Elo_rating_system).
+We have also written a guide on using elo to model the 2021 Euro & Copa America tournaments [here](https://betfair-datascientists.github.io/modelling/soccerEloTutorialR/).

 Essentially, Elo ratings increase if you win.
 The amount the rating increases is based on how strong the opponent is relative to the team who won.
 Weak teams get more points for beating stronger teams than they do for beating weaker teams, and vice versa for losses (teams lose points for losses).